 2. Ooty In Tamil Nadu

 Ooty is also known as Udagamandalam; it is a small hill station town located in the Nilgiris Hills.
 Ooty has the most extensive rose garden named The Government Rose Garden in India.
 The garden is situated at an altitude of 2200 meters.
-It has more than 20,000 roses, including the hybrid tea roses, Ramblers, Floribunda, and roses in unusual colours like green and black.
-Other attractions include the Nilgiri Mountain Railway, Stone House, St Stephen’s Church, and The Ooty Tea factory.
+It has more than 20,000 roses, including the hybrid tea roses, Ramblers, Floribunda, and roses in unusual colors like green and black.
+Other attractions include the Nilgiri Mountain Railway, Stone House, St Stephen’s Church, and The Ooty Tea Factory.

 3. Alleppey In Kerela

 Alleppey is also known as Alappuzha.
 The Alleppey backwaters are the most popular tourist attraction across the globe, located in our very own South India.
-Different houseboats sail across the backwaters that can be rented by the tourist hourly, overnight, or for a day.
+Different houseboats sail across the backwaters that can be rented by the tourists hourly, overnight, or for a day.
 There is also an annual boat race held during the festival of Onam.
 Alleppey is also famous for relaxing Ayurvedic resorts and homestays.

 4. Pondicherry In Tamil Nadu